Experience

 Complex International Family Litigation

-Jeff’s client lived between China and the US.
+Admon Law Firm's client resided part time in both China and the US.
 The opposing party filed for divorce in Washington.
-Jeff successfully argued improper venue and jurisdiction under the UCCJEA.
+Admon Law Firm successfully argued improper venue and jurisdiction under the UCCJEA.
 In an unprecedented ruling, the Superior Court Judge dismissed the opposing party’s Washington divorce petition and ordered the parties to file their divorce in China.

 Hassan v.
 Abdi